 Another aspect of her work involves “Painting To Music” in performance with musicians which she has done for more than 36 years.
 Ostrovsky has been called “one of the pioneers of performance painting.”
 Her “Paintings To Music” are done “live” while Ms. Ostrovsky is on stage with the musicians as they play.
 Ostrovsky uses the immediacy of the musicians, the music and environment to record the performance in a highly original and innovative context.

 She has worked with the musicians of the highest caliber who have included, David Murray, Fred Hopkins, Erica Lindsay, Roswell Rudd, Glynis Loman, Leonard Brown, Lisa Thorson’s JazzArtSigns, Syd Smart, Thurman Barker, Elizabeth Panzer, Ferdinand Forsch, Hugh Brodie, Chris Sullivan, Joe Morris,Dandelion Dance Theatre, Tony Perez and many others.
 The performances have directly influenced her studio work.
-The paintings have been made in many venues ranging from jazz clubs, outdoor festivals, Institute of Contemporary Art, Boston, Knitting Factory, The Fabrik- Germany, The John Coltrane Memorial Concert, Rochester School of Music, USIA, Massachusetts College of Art, The International Festival of Media Art Media Future, Germany, ODC San Francisco , Electric Lodge, LA, Very Special Arts/ JazzArtSigns and the Festival of Women Improvisers.
+The paintings have been made in many venues ranging from jazz clubs, outdoor festivals, Jazz At Lincoln Center, Institute of Contemporary Art, Boston, Knitting Factory, The Fabrik- Germany, The John Coltrane Memorial Concert, Rochester School of Music, USIA, Massachusetts College of Art, The International Festival of Media Art Media Future, Germany, ODC San Francisco , Electric Lodge, LA, Very Special Arts/ JazzArtSigns and the Festival of Women Improvisers.
 John Natsoulas Press has published a full color catalog October 2008 to order visit http://www.artgiftnet.com/books/index.html